culljs/culljs/README.md

 belongs to, dangling at the end.
 This gets harder with more chained functions.

 You might argue that when you inline the functions, the second form looks better.
-For maximal visual pleasure, don't inline your functions.
+For maximum visual pleasure, don't inline your functions.

 ## License